Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 throwing him into an unconscious state,

-#x which he remained: until death en-
+in which be remained until death en-

-pool where his death occurred some
+pool where his death

 weeks ago, and were buried at Ridge-